 The Pets for Vets program is dedicated to supporting veterans and providing a second chance for shelter pets by rescuing, training and pairing them with America’s veterans who could benefit from a companion animal.

 The Pets… 3 to 4 million dogs and cats are euthanized each year.
-These dogs can make excellent companion animals but never have that chance.
+These animals can make excellent companion animals but never have that chance.
 Our dedicated animal trainers will evaluate and rescue the shelter animals and provide additional training to ensure that they are able to assimilate into a home, which is quite different from a shelter environment.